mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 -   **update fields** that contain weak references.
     -   **Forward the field**: It can write the forwarded address of the referent if moved by a copying GC.
-    -   **Clear the field**: It can clear the field if the referent is unreachable.
+    -   **Clear the field**: It can clear the field if the referent has not been reached and the binding decides it is unreachable.

 Using those primitive operations, the VM binding can support different flavors of finalizers and/or weak references.
 We will discuss common use cases in the following sections.